GreatCowBASIC/Help/output/md/_option_removeavrvectors.md

 interrupt vectors are actually used in the program and writes only those entries, up to and including the highest used vector address.
 User code is then placed immediately after the last required vector entry.
-If no interrupts are used at all, the vector table is omitted entirely and user code starts at address 1, immediately after the reset vector.
+If no interrupts are used at all, the vector table is omitted entirely, and user code starts at address 1, immediately after the reset vector.

 `ON INTERRUPT` can be used with `#option removeAVRvectors`.
 The compiler